christen-reinhart/ops-reading-notes/ops-401/401Career/401PartnerPowerHour8.md

 ## Career: Class 40: Partner Power Hour - Report #8

--You may find it difficult or challenging to connect with industry professionals and gain an inside look at how the tech world operates.
+- You may find it difficult or challenging to connect with industry professionals and gain an inside look at how the tech world operates.
 We’ve drawn on our network to bring you speakers and topics relevant to this stage of your career transition.
 These presentations may serve to educate, enlighten, and motivate you along your journey.
 Take advantage of this opportunity, and make the most of the insights these presentations provide… you never know where a connection will lead.

 ## Instructions